Terencio García Montenegro

 • Representative of nonprofit international organizations dedicated to the environment conservation and the certification of good practices in the management of natural resources such as Rainforest Alliance and The Nature Conservancy.

-• Assisted and represented GE Capital, owner of 75% of the Bank of Central America (BAC) in the region for the sale of its participation by USD 1.92 billion.
+• Assisted and represented GE Capital, owner of 75% of the Bank of Central America (BAC) in the region for the sale of its participation by US $1.92 billion.

 • Assisted Grupo Ecos and SI Capital in the acquisition of a minority stake in Escotel Investments, S.A., an investment vehicle of Enertika, an engineering company based in Spain, and world leader in power generation and energy efficiency projects.
 The advice was provided in Guatemala, El Salvador and Nicaragua.